RBEGamer/CageLight/README.md

 * [ the 3d printed case (located at `documentation/cage_light.skp` - Sketchup) ]

 ### OPTIONAL STUFF
-* a dyndns provider if you have not a static ip adress and you want to access the system from outside of you lan
+* a dyndns provider if you have not a static ip adress and you want to access the system from outside of your lan

 # TOOLS